Memorial Avenue Monuments

-Connecting the bridge to the cemetery gates is a parkway known as Memorial Avenue.
-Along this parkway is the rotary intersection with the George Washington Memorial Parkway.
-At night, as visitors approach Arlington along Memorial Avenue, the eternal flame, which marks President John F. Kennedy's grave, is visible on the hillside.
-Also located along Memorial Avenue are several memorials and monuments that are not part of Arlington National Cemetery.
-These include the Seabees Memorial, the Armored Memorial, the United Spanish War Veterans Memorial (the Hiker), the monument to Admiral Richard Evelyn Byrd, the 101st Airborne Division Memorial, and the 4 Infantry (IVY) Division Monument.
-Near the Seabees Memorial is the Arlington Cemetery Metro stop.
-Memorial Avenue ends at the Women in Military Service for America Memorial.
-The memorial was dedicated in 1997 to honor the women who have served in the United States Armed Forces.
+Memorial Avenue features several memorials and monuments.
+These include the Seabees Memorial, the Armored Forces Memorial, the United Spanish War Veterans Memorial ("The Hiker"), the Rear Admiral Richard E. Byrd Monument, the 101st Airborne Division Memorial and the 4th (Ivy) Infantry Division Memorial.
+Memorial Avenue ends at the Women in Military Service for America Memorial, dedicated in 1997 to honor all women who have served in the United States armed forces.